Foreign Language Testing

 It may take five days after you sign up to be added to and be invited by email to take the test.
 These tests can be taken anytime that is convenient for student.

-Waivers for Languages We Do Not Teach
+Waivers for Languages Not Taught at GMU

 Students who are native speakers of a language other than English and other than the languages taught at GMU, can also be tested and waive their GMU foreign language requirement.
 At least one semester or more before their graduation date, a student can be tested by an acceptable examiner in the language.
 It is best to get the examiner approved by our advisor, Xi Chen. xchen8@gmu.edu Like all other language waivers, no credit is given.
 Below is a link to the procedures and forms.